dat-ecosystem-archive/docs/README.md

 If you change any file inside the directory, you will get a different link.
 Each link is unique to the file list and data contents inside each file.

-Everything about the filesystem is replicated between two dat hosts, including directory structure, file modes, and time modified (mtime), among other filesystem metadata (TODO: link to more info here).
+Everything about the filesystem is replicated between two dat hosts, including directory structure, file modes, among other filesystem metadata.
 For example, changing the file mode of a single file will create an entirely different link.

-## Hosting
+## Peer Discovery

-By default, dat looks to host on port 3282, and if taken, will choose a random open port.
+Dat uses a variety of different methods to discover peers that have the data it's looking for, including DNS, Multicast DNS, UDP, and TCP.
+See [discovery-swarm](https://github.com/mafintosh/discovery-swarm) for more information.

 ## Local storage